cardano-foundation/cf-identity-wallet/README.md

 # Disclaimer

 <div align="justify">
-<b>Please be aware that your access to and use of the Open-Source Identity Wallet, including any content you may encounter, is subject to your own discretion and risk.
+<b> Please be aware that your access to and use of the Open-Source Identity Wallet, including any content you may encounter, is subject to your own discretion and risk.
 Currently, the identity wallet is under-development and security audits have yet to be conducted.
 It is essential to understand, this version of the identity wallet does not currently feature encryption-at-rest, nor does it offer robust recovery or backup solutions.
-Furthermore,</b><u><b>any seed phrase generated during the onboarding process is currently not being utilised</b></u><b>.
-We are in the process of reviewing the ideal key management and social recovery methodologies for development in 2024.</b>
+Furthermore, any seed phrase generated during the onboarding process is currently not being utilised.
+We are in the process of reviewing the ideal key management and social recovery methodologies for development in 2024. </b>
 </div>
 <br>
 <div align="center">